Gaining Confidence in Booking Shows: Overcoming My Nerves!

 Did you work the mall event recently???
 What about the leads from that???
 What about as other people have suggested calling your past hosts and doing CC calls???
 I need to take my own advice (making PH & CC calls) to get shows as I am actual kitchen showless for this month!!!

-How can I build confidence in talking to potential hosts?
+How can I build my confidence when approaching potential hosts?

 Similar Pampered Chef Threads